decentraweb/decentrawebjs/packages/namekit/README.md

 const config: NamekitConfig = {
   apiProvider: 'infura', //Supported providers: 'etherscan', 'infura', 'alchemy', 'cloudflare', 'pocket', 'ankr'
   apiKey: '00000000000000000000000000000000', //
-  production: false //If true, then mainnet and matic networks will be used, otherwise goerli and maticmum };
+  production: false //If true, then mainnet and matic networks will be used, otherwise sepolia and maticmum };
 const namekit = new DwebNamekit(config);
 ```